Earned Income Tax Credits (EITC)

 - Child Tax Credits

-- The Federal Child Tax Credit and Additional Child Tax Credit are tax benefits offered by the federal government for taxpayers raising dependent children under the age of 17.
+- The Federal Child Tax Credit and Additional Child Tax Credit are tax credits offered by the federal government for taxpayers raising dependent children under the age of 17.
 New York’s Empire State Child Tax Credit is a refundable credit for full-year New York State residents with children who qualify for the Federal Child Tax Credit and are at least four years of age.

 - Child and Dependent Care Tax Credits

-- The Federal Child and Dependent Care Credit is a tax benefit offered by the federal government.
+- The Federal Child and Dependent Care Credit is a tax credit offered by the federal government.
 New York State and New York City also offer a Child and Dependent Care Credit that helps more low-income families because, unlike the federal credit, it is refundable.

 Earned Income Tax Credit (EITC)

-The Federal, New York State and New York City Earned Income Tax Credits (EITCs) are refundable tax benefits for working people with low or moderate incomes.
+The Federal, New York State and New York City Earned Income Tax Credits (EITCs) are refundable tax credits for working people with low or moderate incomes.
 They have several important purposes: to reduce the tax burden on these workers, to supplement wages, and to provide a genuine incentive for working.